agsb/immu/Details.md

 # An immutable Forth

- An implementation of Forth with inner interpreter using **minimal indirect thread code** and a dictionary made of machine independent vocabularies.
+ An implementation of Forth with inner interpreter using thread code and a dictionary made of machine independent vocabularies.

  Only the inner interpreter and vocabularies related to systems, drives and primitives are machine dependent.

+ Really ?
+I took me 2 years to understand that all Forth are like this.

+ So I conceived the minimal thread code for inner interpreter.

 ## the inner interpreter

   _“ : NEXT IP )+ W MOV W )+ ) JMP ; Now Forth was complete.
 And I knew it.”, Charles H. Moore, “Forth - The Early Years”_